Dhruv-x7x/ML-Based-Fraud-Detection-System/README.md

 | LightGBM  | 0.963068  |  0.838613 |
 | **XGboost** | **0.976652** | **0.870020** |

-We used XGboost for the structured data.
+We used XGboost for the structured data as it was able to predict 90/98 frauds correctly during testing.
 The Precison-Recall curve is given below,

 <img width="803" height="701" alt="image" src="https://github.com/user-attachments/assets/5503121c-c4b5-4653-b618-f975628fc536" />